Apply by 2/22 and we’ll waive your application fee! *Valid for February class starts only

 Heather Holler did not always envision herself as an auto mechanic.
 She grew up with dreams of going semi-pro in soccer.
 However, that all changed when she attended her first autocross event.
 She was hooked, and quickly sold her SUV so that she could purchase a car she could work on.
 She attended a technical school in Sacramento, and after graduation became a full-time mechanic for Subaru Motorsports USA.

 Holler pivoted her career and found a new passion in the trade industry.
-She now reaps the joys of her work and others are noticing too.
+She now reaps the joys of her work, and others are noticing,g too.
 Holler was a top mechanic at the DirtFish Rally School and recently became a mechanic for the Hyundai Motorsport GmbH World Rally Championship test team.
 Holler has been inspired by other women in trades, like Jessi Combs, who set a land speed record for women, and is now inspiring other women herself.

 Pa’Trice Frazier – Welding